Jordan-Prescott/peep-show-api/README.md

 ## Authentication

 The API doesnt reqiuire any authentication for GET requests.
 Only POST, PUT, and DELETE requests require authentication and for access to these endpoints, you will need to provide a valid API key which only contributes will have access to. - If you qualify and would like to contribute please reach out [here](#contact)

-## Contributing

-*I would love some help on this!* If you want to contribute to the code please follow the below steps for changes to the API.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/YourFeature`)
-3. Commit your Changes (`git commit -m 'Add some YourFeature'`)
-4. Push to the Branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

-### Database

-The database is hosted in Supabase which runs Postgres SQL and access needs to be granted to contributors.
-If you would like to assist with the database please reach out [here](#contact)

-### Memes

-I want the database to become a meme goldmine for Peep Show fans.

-If you have any memes you would like to add please reach out to me [here](#contact) and I will MAKE SURE theyre added.

 ## License